 The Bodhisatta was once a potter.
 After meeting four private Buddhas (those who reach enlightenment on their own and do not teach the path to others) both the Bodhisatta and his wife were inspired to become ascetics.
 The wife snuck out of their home so she could convert first.
 When their children were older, the Bodhisatta gave them to a relative and also started the ascetic life.

 The Bodhisatta was once a king’s top advisor.
 When one of his esteemed elephants grew old, the king forced her to haul dung carts.
 The Bodhisatta told the king it was wrong to remove someone’s honor and convinced him to bring her back to a good life in the palace.

 The Bodhisatta was once Indra, king of the gods.
 An ascetic became depressed when his pet elephant died and the Bodhisatta came to Earth to remind him that grief is pointless.

 The Bodhisatta was once a king.
 The queen mother fell in love with the much younger Bodhisatta and felt she would die if she could not have him.
 To save her life, the king told the Bodhisatta he could be king if he married her.
-He agreed but was unhappy and so soon left to become an ascetic.
+He agreed, but was soon so unhappy he left to become an ascetic.

 The Bodhisatta was once a tree fairy.
 A giant garuda killed a giant naga and laid it on the Bodhisatta’s tree to eat it.
-The Bodhisatta paid this no mind, but when a tiny bird landed on its tree it shook with fear because this bird could poop a banyan tree seed onto it, and banyans kill the trees they grow on.
+The Bodhisatta paid this no mind, but when a tiny bird landed on its tree he shook with fear because this bird could defecate a banyan tree seed onto it, and banyans kill the trees they grow on.